Nasirilahi/react-native-chat/README.md

 Now Your server has started and also build for android will be created in to device or emulator but both will not be able

 to communicate.
-So to make communicaction between these client and server we need to make littel change in a file.
+So to make communicaction between these client and server we need to make little change in a file.
 Please

 do the following to make change :-